Tempita Vihara: Kirielle and Kadigamuwa

 They are Kadigamuwa and Kirielle.
 At Kadigamuwa two tempita viharas have been constructed vertically during the past 100 years or so, at the Nadun Viharaya in Kirielle two have been constructed horizontally abutting each other.
 At the twin tempita viharas in Kirielle, the base pillars have been covered up during later renovations, while their structural appearances and paintings exhibit a Sabaragamuwa identity in a mixed feature of the Kandyan Era and the Southern traditions, thus forming a valuable creation of art.
 While the nearby new temple constructed horizontally exhibits the features of the cultural progress of the times; for a person studying the arts or socio-monastic progress, the first tempita vihara could be considered a special milestone in the study of the art of temple complexes from their inception to the present.

 Kadigamuwa too exhibits the heritage of a similar series of constructions as two vertical tempita viharas and a new temple while they have been constructed in a row behind the ancient Bo tree.
 At Kirielle, all the openings face the Bo tree.

 Various constructions have been carried out within Kadigamuwa with the direct and indirect sponsorships of King Valagamba to King Keerthi Sri Rajasinghe.
-Since it has been constructed alongside the road to the kingdom via Balana, it has undergone various transformations due to many a socio-cultural factors.
+Since it has been constructed alongside the road to the kingdom via Balana, it has undergone various transformations due to many socio-cultural factors.
 The entire temple complex stands proudly while featuring the core of all Sri Lankan arts.

-The Nadun Viharaya too has been constructed under royal sponsorship in 1801 within a nindagama (villages gifted to officers for royal services) gifted by the Dumbara Maha Nilame (high-ranking officer in the services of royalty) on his written order on a small palm leaf umbrella.
+The Nadun Viharaya was constructed under royal sponsorship in 1801 within a nindagama (villages gifted to officers for royal services) gifted by the Dumbara Maha Nilame (high-ranking officer in the services of royalty) on his written order on a small palm leaf umbrella.
 While history bears witness that this was gifted to Venerable Karandana Devarakkita Unnanse for the temple to be built, it is said that this nindagama is 8,305 acres in extent.
 While it is no secret that the nindagama became a treasury of wealth due to the presence of graphite and rubber, the significance of this nindagama could be realized from the study of these troika of temples under the Nadun Viharaya.

 These contemporarily built temples are similar while being constructed as the first tempita vaharaya, the second tempita viharaya and the new temple.
-These two temples constructed alongside the ancient road to the kingdom from the South of Sri Lanka geographically belong to Sabaragamuwa and the central Provinces.
-Hence, for over a century this troika of temples has carried the artistic features unique to each region and these have been properly established within structurally similar tempita viharas.
+These two temples constructed alongside the ancient road to the kingdom from the South of Sri Lanka geographically belong to Sabaragamuwa and the Central Provinces.
+Hence, for over a century, this troika of temples has carried the artistic features unique to each region and these have been properly established within structurally similar tempita viharas.

-The identities of each particular era are clearly evident within these structures created through a fine mixture of factors like economic strength, sponsorship and guidance.
+The architectural features of these temples reflect the socio-economic conditions and the patronage they received, showcasing the influences of different historical periods.
 While the same viharaya undergoing timely modifications is a common experience, this image house which is outside of this added living data towards a new direction for this research.